alexykn/TorchTS/README.md

 ## Usage

-Access the web interface at `http://localhost:5173` after starting both the backend and frontend servers.
-Upload text or documents and select your preferred voice to generate speech.
+1. Access the web interface at `http://localhost:5173` after starting both the backend and frontend servers.
+2. Create a profile by clicking "Create New Profile" and setting your preferred voice and volume settings.
+3. Upload text or documents to your profile using the file upload area.
+4. Click on any uploaded file to load its content into the text editor.
+5. Adjust voice settings if needed and click "Convert to Speech" to generate audio.
+6. Use the profile settings (cogwheel icon) to manage your files and profile.

+### Profile Management

+- **Create Profile:** Set up profiles with custom voice presets and volume settings
+- **Upload Files:** Each profile maintains its own collection of uploaded files
+- **File Organization:** Files are stored per profile for better organization
+- **Profile Settings:** Access profile settings via the cogwheel icon to:
+  - Delete all files in the profile
+  - Delete the entire profile and its associated files

 ## Contributing